By structure and function, the spleen is essentially 2 organs:

 Because of the risk of these infections, immunization is important.
 Patients should receive the pneumococcal vaccine Pneumococcal Vaccine Pneumococcal disease (eg, otitis media, pneumonia, sepsis, meningitis) is caused by some of the > 90 serotypes of Streptococcus pneumoniae (pneumococci).
-Vaccines are directed against many of... read more , the meningococcal vaccine Meningococcal Vaccine The meningococcal serogroups that most often cause meningococcal disease in the US are serogroups B, C, and Y. Serogroups A and W cause disease outside the US.
+Vaccines are directed against... read more , the meningococcal vaccine Meningococcal Vaccine The meningococcal serogroups that most often cause meningococcal disease in the US are serogroups B, C, and Y. Serogroups A and W cause disease outside the US.
 Current vaccines are directed... read more , and the Haemophilus influenzae b vaccine Haemophilus influenzae Type b (Hib) Vaccine Haemophilus influenzae type b (Hib) vaccines help prevent Haemophilus infections but not infections caused by other strains of H. influenzae bacteria.
-H. influenzae causes many childhood infections... read more .
+H. influenzae causes... read more .
 Patients should also receive the influenza vaccine Influenza Vaccine Based on recommendations by the World Health Organization and the Centers for Disease Control and Prevention (CDC), vaccines for influenza are modified annually to include the most prevalent... read more , the COVID-19 vaccine COVID-19 Vaccine COVID-19 vaccines provide protection against COVID-19, the disease caused by infection with the SARS-CoV-2 virus.
 Vaccination is the most effective strategy to prevent severe illness and death... read more , and other vaccinations according to their clinical situation.
 Patients also are often given daily prophylactic antibiotics such as penicillin or amoxicillin, particularly when they have regular contact with children.
 The appropriate duration for prophylactic antibiotic use is unclear because the liver can take over the microbial clearing function of the spleen over time.
 Patients with asplenia who develop fever should receive empiric antibiotics while undergoing evaluation for the source.

 Drugs Mentioned In This Article